Answers to Your HELOC FAQs

 You can access funds from your HELOC at any time for any reason (up to the limit).
 In this way, HELOCs are like credit cards.
 As with a credit card, HELOCs are approved for a certain borrowing amount and you only pay interest on what you borrow.

 HELOCs are even more flexible than credit cards in terms of how you can access your credit line.
 Transfer funds from your HELOC to your checking account to be used like cash.
-You can also write a check from your HELOC, which is convenient when paying contractors during a home improvement or renovation project.

 The life of a HELOC can be divided into two parts: